openshift-labs/learn-katacoda/middleware/middleware-camelk/camel-k-serving/step4.md

 It should be empty.

-Watch the service scaling up from [OpenShift Dev Console](https://console-openshift-console-[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/topology/ns/camel-api/graph).
+Watch the service scaling up from [OpenShift Dev Console](https://console-openshift-console-[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/topology/ns/camel-api/graph) login with *admin/admin*.
 If you wait at another 90 seconds without invoking the API, you'll find that the pod will disappear.
 Calling the API again will make the pod appear to serve the request.

 ![scaleup](/openshift/assets/middleware/middleware-camelk/camel-k-serving/Serving-Step4-02-scaleup.png)